ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Upon receiving a request  to fetch List of Document Categories with the input parameters (Applicant Type Code), the system fetches all the Document Categories for the Applicant Type Code Received

-While fetching the list of documents, the system performs the flowing steps
+While fetching the list of documents, the system performs the following steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * Applicant Type Code - Mandatory
 2. If the mandatory input parameter is missing, responds with the appropriate error message